Navsari

 SWAGAT at Work in Gujarat

-Posted on | July 4, 2010 | No Comments
+Posted on | July 4, 2010 | 2 Comments

 The Gujarat government under the aegis of Mr. Narendra Modi have developed a system known as SWAGAT (State Wide Attention on Grievances with Application of Technology).
 This system enables residents of Gujarat to register their complaints against the services provided by the Government of Gujarat.
 Under this system all talukas in Gujarat are connected via computers to the central CMO (Chief Ministers Office).
 Hence communication between the CMO (Chief Minister’s Office) and the offices in Taluka is instantaneous.
 The way this works is: